Party I of IV

 Regulations continuously create wiggle room, which feeds the court system and lawyers but damages property owners and trust deed investors.

 A recent law signed by Governor Newsom in California, AB 3108, became an amendment of Section 4973 of the Financial Code.
-This law, which focuses on making loans to single-family owners of occupied properties, tightens accusations of fraud by a mortgage broker while simultaneously inviting borrowers and hungry lawyers to sue the lender and mortgage broker for fraud.
-The broker is subject to guilt by violating the section and may be imprisoned in a county jail for up to 1 year, significantly impacting the foreclosure process.
+His law, which focuses on making loans to single-family owners of occupied properties, tightens accusations of fraud by a mortgage broker while simultaneously inviting borrowers and hungry lawyers to sue the lender and mortgage broker for fraud.
+The broker is subject to prosecution for violating the section and may be imprisoned in a county jail for up to 1 year, which could significantly impact the foreclosure process.

-If a borrower defaults and wants to forestall losing their property, they are invited to file an ex-parte application for court jurisdiction and make claims, including substantive disregard for the kitchen sink.
-Judges love this stuff and gobble up the stories since most are ideologically driven and blatantly disregard the order of law.
+If a borrower defaults and wants to prevent losing their property, they are invited to file an ex parte application for court jurisdiction and make claims, including substantive disregard for the kitchen sink.
+Judges love this material and gobble up the stories, as most are ideologically driven and blatantly disregard the rule of law.

-The effect is that there is a transfer from a statutory foreclosure procedure called non-judicial to a judicial process that becomes a long-drawn-out litigation.
+The effect is that there is a transfer from a statutory foreclosure procedure, called non-judicial, to a judicial process that becomes a lengthy and drawn-out litigation.
 The borrower may stay in the property for one or two years without payments, and the lender/broker may be forced to spend between $50,000 and $100,000.
-Of course, this is another example of the prevalent entitlement consciousness today.
+Of course, this is another example of the prevalence of the element that allows the attorney to guide the accused party through the complex process of judicial foreclosure and the unexpected side effect of an accusation in an ex parte motion, which leads to allegations of fraud of the broker.